JuliaGraphics/ColorSchemes.jl/README.md

 <img src="doc/winston.png" width=600>

 Sometimes you'll want a smoother gradient with more colors.
-You can use `colorscheme(scheme, n)` to generate a more detailed array of colors, varying `n` from 0 to 1 by 0.001:
+You can use `sample(scheme, n)` to generate a more detailed array of colors, varying `n` from 0 to 1 by 0.001:

 <img src="doc/winston-1.png" width=600>